The World Is Not Enough (song): Music video

 In the video (set in 1964) terrorists build an android replica of Shirley Manson, who can kill her targets with a kiss, on an unnamed Pacific island.
 The android is fitted with a bomb, primed before it leaves on its mission.
-The android makes its way to Chicago's New Globe Theater and lets itself into Shirley Manson's dressing room, killing Manson and assuming her identity to perform the coda of a song on a large steel globe.
+The android makes its way to Chicago's (fictional) New Globe Theater and lets itself into Shirley Manson's dressing room, killing Manson and assuming her identity to perform the coda of a song on a large steel globe.
 As the android and the band receive a standing ovation from the audience, the bomb counts down.
 Smiling, the android Manson thrusts its arms in the air; the screen blacks out as the timer reaches zero, and an explosion is heard.